Matherunner/tastools/doc/basicphy.rst

 calculate the final player yaw angle, add :math:`\theta` to the :math:`\vartheta` found above.

-Sometimes we want to maximise sideway climbing speed, which is moving along the :math:`y` axis under the assumptions made earlier.
+Sometimes we want to maximise sideways climbing speed, which is moving along the :math:`y` axis under the assumptions made earlier.
 To accomplish this we maximise :math:`v'_y`, giving the equations

 .. math:: \sin\vartheta \sin\varphi = 0